Kirloxious/CSI4107_Assignment1/README.md

 This allows us to store for a given token, each document with the frequency of that token for more accurate scores.
 The indexing algorithm works as such:
 1. After loading the corpus and stopwords, iterate through the corpus line by line and use the preprocessing algorithm on the text and title.
-2. Combine the tokens from the text and title and pack them in a struct called `TokenizedDocument` whichs holds the document id and the tokens for that document and store in a list for now.
+2. Combine the tokens from the text and title and pack them in a struct called `TokenizedDocument` whichs holds the document ID and the tokens for that document and store in a list for now.
 3. After all documents have been processed, pass the list to the function `build_inverted_index` which iterates through the list and builds the map storing the tokens as keys and the inserting documents that contain the token with the frequency.

 The queries are also stored in a file as a map of query id as keys and their tokens as values.